Meaningful Use in the Division of Public Health Services

 Electronic Laboratory Reporting

 Electronic Laboratory Reporting (ELR) allows Eligible Hospitals and Critical Access Hospitals to securely send laboratory data in a standard electronic format to report test results for diseases identified in the State of New Hampshire Reportable Disease List and Disease Reporting Guidelines to New Hampshire’s disease surveillance systems.
 ELR allows for more rapid reporting to DPHS and reduces the hospital’s reporting burden.
 The NH Local Implementation Guide for ELR Using HL7 2.5.1 provides specifications for facilities to use as guidance for reporting laboratory results electronically to DPHS.
-Electronic Laboratory Reporting provides an efficient and standardized manner of transferring individual laboratory results to DPHS.
-New Hampshire is ready to accept ELR data and will schedule testing and onboarding with hospitals over the next year as they express interest.
+ELR provides an efficient and standardized manner of transferring individual laboratory results to DPHS.

 Important Note: ELR does not replace the statutory requirement for healthcare providers to notify the DPHS Bureau of Infectious Disease Control of diseases and conditions that must be reported within 24 or 72 hours of suspicion or diagnosis as mandated in New Hampshire Statute RSA 141-C and corresponding administrative rule He-P 301.

 Syndromic Surveillance Data

 Syndromic surveillance reporting and analysis of near real-time, de-identified encounter data enables early event detection of infectious disease and injury to control the spread of disease and reduce the risk of injury.
 Hospitals can meet meaningful use requirements for syndromic surveillance by submitting data to the DPHS syndromic surveillance system.
 The New Hampshire Local Implementation Guide for Syndromic Surveillance Reporting provides specifications for providers to use as guidance for reporting syndromic surveillance electronically to DPHS.
-Sending this data to DPHS will allow New Hampshire to contribute to the BioSense 2.0 web-based application for national and regional situational awareness.
+Sending this data to DPHS will allow New Hampshire to contribute to the National Syndromic Surveillance Program for national and regional situational awareness.

-One of the methods used to demonstrate meaningful use is the electronic exchange of immunization data from a certified EHR system to an immunization registry.
-Although New Hampshire is not accepting immunization data from CEHRT at this time, it is in the process of establishing an Immunization Information System (IIS).
-The IIS will consolidate all immunizations into a single record for each New Hampshire resident.
+One of the methods used to demonstrate meaningful use is the electronic exchange of immunization data from CEHRT to an immunization registry.
+Although New Hampshire is not accepting immunization data from CEHRT for the 2015 and 2016 Program Years, DPHS is continuing the process of establishing an Immunization Information System (IIS).